Making sure your toddler gets proper nutrition

 Tips for Mealtime Success

-- Offer a variety: At this age, you may find that Baby only wants to eat one thing, and that everything else has a new home on the floor, or piled in unwanted clumps on the edges of his plate.
+- Offer a variety: At this age, you may find that Baby only wants to eat one thing, and that everything else has a new home on the floor, or piled in unwanted clumps on the edges of her plate.
 Don’t be discouraged by this – a picky period is fairly normal, and has a better chance of going away more quickly if you don’t make a big deal of it, which can give it the chance to become a power struggle.
 At each meal, offer something from each food group – even if it doesn’t get eaten.
 According to the Mayo Clinic, it can take repeated exposure to a new food before children will take the first bite, and even then it can take repeated tastes before it starts to taste normal or good to your little one.
 Continuing to offer a variety of foods with different textures can help you avoid pickiness down the road.

 - Watch portion sizes: It’s difficult to gauge the exact amount Baby should be eating, though experts recommend toddlers get somewhere between 1,000 and 1,400 calories per day.
 Your goal is to ensure Baby is not only eating a variety of healthy foods, but also that you’re providing appropriate portions.
-A good rule of thumb is to start with about a quarter size of an adult serving, and to encourage him to ask for more if he is still hungry.
+A good rule of thumb is to start with about a quarter size of an adult serving, and to encourage her to ask for more if she is still hungry.
 Toddlers’ appetites are often smaller than what their parents expect them to be, based either on adult portion sizes or Baby‘s appetite in babyhood.
 Part of this is that babies in their first year of life grow incredibly quickly, and they tend to eat a lot more proportionately than toddlers, whose growth slows considerably.
-Offering small portions, and seconds if Baby wants more will help him to get in tune with his body, rather than providing an amount that is too large and then asking him to take “one more bite.”
+Offering small portions, and seconds if Baby wants more will help her to get in tune with her body, rather than providing an amount that is too large and then asking her to take “one more bite.”

 - Mayo Clinic Staff.
 “Nutrition for kids: Guidelines for a healthy diet.”
 Mayo Clinic.
 Mayo Clinic, January 16 2016.